AshishJii/blog/content/posts/hackquest-2025.md

 **Approach:**

 * **Vulnerability Research:** The problem description included the hint "feed it too much."
-In the context of binary challenges, this is a classic indicator of a **Buffer Overflow** vulnerability.
+In context of binary problems, this often indicates **Buffer Overflow** vulnerability.
 * **Testing:** I executed standard initial commands to test the application logic.
 As expected, normal inputs did not yield results.
-* **Exploitation:** I provided an excessively long string as input to overflow the allocated buffer.
-This successfully overwrote the intended memory space and triggered the logic to reveal the flag.
+* **Exploitation:** I gave a very long string as input to overflow the buffer.
+It successfully overwrote the allocated memory space and triggered the logic to return the flag.

 ---